AdamGagorik/jinja2-mermaid-extension/README.md

 ## Usage

-The following `jinaj2` block will be transformed into an image and referenced in the rendered string.
+The following `jinaj2` block will render a mermaid diagram.

 ```jinja2
 {% mermaid -%}